Absolute Beginners Water-Mixable Oils Course

-The materials that best suit you will vary depend on your sensitivity to mediums and how you prefer to paint.
+The materials that best suit you will vary depending on your sensitivity to mediums and how you prefer to paint.

-I demonstrate with a wide range of different materials to show the options that are available so you can make descions based on your own preferences, sensitivites and working style.
+I demonstrate with a wide range of different materials to show the options that are available so you can make decisions based on your own preferences, sensitivities and working style.

 I also show how they compare to acrylics, so also list the acrylics in the materials list.

 However, as a start, the three painting demonstrations could be completed using a Cobra (from Royal Talens) starter set.
 (10 x 40ml tubes)

 A small bottle of water-mixable thinner and water-mixable linseed oil from the Artisan range from Winsor & Newton, to be able to practice mixing medium ratios.